UltraDiuve/City_Pooling/docs/source/index.rst

 * Anaconda to manage all the packages that orbit around Python
 * Obviously, git and github to manage and host source code
 * Sphinx to create this documentation, hosted on github pages
+* Flake8 for linting
+* pytest for automated unit testing

 Project content